 No one knew the extent of it or how deep I had fallen down the rabbit hole.
 I still had two more pregnancy tests hidden in my purse, and I would take them both in secret later that day.

-5 things you should never say to a woman who's struggling to get pregnant I was never supposed to struggle to conceive.
+I was never supposed to struggle to conceive.
 I come from a long line of fertile women, women made to be mothers.
 With my first daughter, I got pregnant without even trying.
 One week before taking a pregnancy test, I knew I was pregnant.
 I was that in tune with my body.
 The day the test confirmed it, everyone rejoiced and celebrated, but it was expected.
 It’s what was supposed to happen to the granddaughter of a woman who bore 14 children.
 The pregnancy was smooth sailing, and both the labour and delivery were textbook.
 The ability to bear children was coded in my genes.

 The first six months without any results, I put it all down to stress.
 We took a trip to Cuba to disconnect and unwind and figured that by the time we got back, I would be pregnant.
 No dice.
 Sixth months later, the tests were still coming up negative.
 Something was wrong.